Written by Tim Boston and updated by Sarena-Rae Santos in February of 2024.

 About Fire Cider

 The great thing about this recipe is how truly simple it is.
 I am trying to think of how one could mess it up.
 I think it is nearly impossible.
 The exact measurements are not important.
-The exact time that you leave it sit is not important.
+The exact time that you leave it sitting is not important.
 You basically dump all the ingredients in a jar, cover it with apple cider vinegar, wait a month, and you are done.

 The exact amount of each of these ingredients is not important.
 The general ratio by volume is 1 part horseradish, 1 part garlic, 1 part onion, and ½ part ginger.
 You can up the amount of cayenne pepper if you tolerate heat better.
 However, ½ tsp of cayenne pepper in a quart-sized jar will yield a very spicy vinegar.
-Some people will add jalapenos, lemon zest or lemons, rosemary, turmeric, or other herbs.
+Some people will add jalapenos, lemon (zest, peel, or whole), rosemary, turmeric, or other herbs.
 You can add whatever you want to this base recipe.

 - 1 horseradish root